The Future of Coronavirus Mutations, Monkeypox and Polio

 In conversation with:

-This is a crucial moment to look at where we are in the war against Covid and what the immediate and long-term future holds.
+In this crucial conversation with world-renowned epidemiologist Prof. Jeffrey Shaman, Michael Caruso will explore where we are in the war against dangerous human viruses and what the immediate and long-term future holds.

 Time will be allocated for Q&A.